Constraining general U(1) interactions from neutrino-electron scattering measurements at DUNE near detector: Results

 \textit{i.e.} we combine the neutrino and ant-neutrino mode using Eq. \ref{Eq-chi2-bin} and treating the systematic uncertainties independently for both the modes.
 We also show the effect of including the angular resolution ($\sigma_{\theta}=1^{\circ}$).
 The solid magenta line corresponds to the scenario without any angular resolution function while the dotted magenta line shows the effect of angular resolution function.
 In the presence of the angular resolution function, the sensitivity deteriorates slightly.

 We also show the constraints coming from the electron beam dump experiments like E141 (brown shaded region) and Orsay (blue shaded region) in Fig.~\ref{chi2_DUNE_com}.
 The beam dump experiments are seen to constrain the region with lighter $Z^\prime$, for example $ m_{Z^\prime} \lesssim 15$ MeV.
 The constraints coming from BABAR are shown by the green shaded region.
 This puts constraints on the heavier $Z^\prime$, for example $m_{Z'} \gtrsim 300$ MeV and $g_X > 10^{-4}$ depending on the choices of $x_H$ and $x_{\Phi}$.
 The $\nu-e$ scattering experiments such as Borexino (grey shaded), TEXONO (red shaded), and CHARM II (cyan shaded) can put significant constraint on $g_X - m_{Z^\prime}$ plane covering the full range of $m_{Z^\prime}$ presented in the figure.
+Neutrino oscillation data puts bound on the flavor non-universal $L_{\mu}-L_e$ model \cite{Coloma:2020gfv} as shown by the violet shaded region while the constraint coming from the COHERENT experiment is depicted by purple shaded region.

 It is seen from Fig. \ref{chi2_DUNE_com} that DUNE can probe parameter spaces not accessible by the other experiments and can improve the bound for certain ranges of the $m_{Z^\prime}$ depending on the model under consideration.
 The best constraint comes for $x_H=-1$ and $x_{\Phi}=1$ case where we obtain significant improvement as compared to the present constraint in the range of 20 MeV $<m_{Z^\prime}<300$ MeV from DUNE ND.
 For the U(1)$_{B-L}$ case, DUNE can improve the constraints coming from other experiments in the range of 15 MeV $<m_{Z'}<200$ MeV as seen from the top left panel.